-At Roxburgh Park Primary School, the goal of our numeracy program is to promote the love of maths while simultaneously developing maths skills in a structured and supportive environment.
-We aim to achieve this by developing each student’s ability to understand and apply reasoning, fluency and critical thinking to everyday experiences.
+At Roxburgh Park Primary School, the goal of our Numeracy program is to promote the love of maths while simultaneously developing maths skills in a structured and supportive environment.
+We aim to achieve this by developing each student’s ability to understand and apply reasoning, fluency and problem solving to everyday experiences.

 Roxburgh Park Primary School’s shared vision is for all students to receive high quality teaching in mathematics to support the development of rich mathematical knowledge and understanding and for all students to apply mathematical skills with confidence in their daily lives.

-Students participate in a minimum of 5 sessions of Mathematics per week, and teachers integrate Mathematics into other curriculum areas where applicable.
+Students participate in a minimum of 300 minutes of Mathematics per week, and teachers integrate Mathematics into other curriculum areas where applicable.

 At Roxburgh Park Primary School we like to encourage students to use Mathematics in their everyday lives and here are some ways in which you can help support your child’s learning at home: